raphaelreme/byotrack/README.md

 import byotrack
 ```

-Have a look at examples notebook
+Please have a look at our examples notebook and our [documentation](https://byotrack.readthedocs.io/en/latest/index.html).

 ## Contribute